-Hormonal implant: Nexplanon, formerly known as Implanon, is a small rod that is inserted under the skin of the upper arm.
-It is considered to be very effective and lasts for three years.
+- Hormonal implant: Nexplanon is a small rod that is inserted under the skin of the upper arm.
+It is considered very effective and lasts for three years.

-Intrauterine device: There are currently four types of intrauterine devices (IUDs) in this country.
-The FCPH Clinic carries three of the four.
-The Copper T 380A, also known as the Paragard IUD, lasts for 10 years, acts as a spermicide within the uterus, and is ideal for women who prefer a nonhormonal method.
-The Mirena lasts five years and has been FDA approved for treatment of heavy periods.
-Both IUDs can be removed if a pregnancy is desired prior to the expiriation date.
-The newest IUD available at the FCPH Clinic is Liletta.
+- Intrauterine device: The Copper T 380A, also known as the Paragard IUD, lasts for 10 years, acts as a spermicide within the uterus, and is ideal for women who prefer a nonhormonal method.
+The Mirena and Liletta IUD’s last for 5 years and can be beneficial for heavy periods.
+All IUDs can be removed if a pregnancy is desired prior to the expiration date.

 - Vaginal ring: Nuva Ring is a comfortable and flexible ring that is about two inches in diameter and used to prevent pregnancy.
 You insert the NuvaRing into your vagina once a month.
 NuvaRing stays in place for three weeks.
 During that time, it will slowly release a low dose of hormones that are needed to prevent pregnancy.